dodo920306/bisce/README.md

 ```

 to update the channel to include the joinners once you're sure that more than half of members in the channel has signed for it.

+**Note: the `peer channel signconfigtx` command signs the config *in place*, which means that a joiner can't just deliver the updated config to all member in the channel and ask them to sign it and update the channel.
+It must give the updated config to one single member in the channel first, ask it to sign it gently, and ask it to give the config it signed to the next member to sign, and so on.
+Every time a member has signed the config, the `update_in_envelope.pb` will be different from what it originally was as it carrys all the signatures inside itself.
+No one can update the channel until a member gets the config and is sure that it contains signatures of half of members.**

 Once the joiners are sure that they are in the channel, run